Helen Rosenthal: New York City Council

-In 2017, Rosenthal won the Democratic primary to become the Democratic nominee, with 65% of the vote over closest competitor Mel Wymore with 31%.
-Rosenthal defeated Republican Candidate Hyman Drusin and Independent Candidate William Raudenbush in the general election on November 7, 2017.
+In 2017, Rosenthal was re-elected for a second term with 87% of the vote—again with the highest total of any candidate running for City Council throughout NYC—after securing the Democratic nomination again in the primary with two opponents.
 Rosenthal's support of a controversial school desegregation plan in her district was cited in endorsements received from The New York Times, the New York Daily News, and the Amsterdam News.

-Rosenthal was ranked first (tied with Keith Powers) as top lawmaker on New York City Council.
+Rosenthal was ranked top lawmaker on New York City Council in City and State 2019.

-In January 2019, Rosenthal announced her candidacy for New York City Comptroller in the 2021 New York City Comptroller election, but she dropped out of the race in July 2020.